Policy last updated

 Eligibility

-MYLNS funding is provided to all Victorian government schools with Year 10 students except for selective entry, camp, language and specialist schools.
+MYLNS funding is provided to all Victorian government schools with Year 10 students except selective entry schools, The Centre for Higher Education Studies, camp/outdoor schools, hospital-based schools (Monash Children’s Hospital School and Yalingbu Yirramboi), Parkville College, the Victorian School of Languages, language schools, and specialist schools.

 Funding